Updated December 2015

 Enhancing Student Education

 - 5 students from Greenwood County are currently studying at KU Medical Center.

 - 1 Greenwood County physician serves as volunteer KU Medical Center faculty, providing medical students with hands-on training in rural and underserved communities as part of the Rural Preceptorship Program.

-- Greenwood County is part of the Eastern Medical Education Network with Robert Haskins, MD, a resident of Pittsburg, serving as the Medical Education Director.
+- Greenwood County is part of the Eastern Medical Education Network with Jon Sides, M.D., a resident of Burlington, serving as the medical education director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

-- 10 KU Medical Center graduates live and/or practice in Greenwood County.
+- 10 KU Medical Center alumni live and/or practice in Greenwood County.

 - 1 Greenwood County physician received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.